unni-krishnan-95/copy/_posts/2016-9-30-vulnhub-mr-robot1.md

 Network Distance: 1 hop
 ```

-If you don't understand what my nmap command are doing, then read more about the nmap switches [here](https://nmap.org/book/man-briefoptions.html)!
+If you don't understand what my nmap commands are doing, then I suggest you read up on nmap switches, which can be found [here](https://nmap.org/book/man-briefoptions.html)!

 From our initial scans we can see that Ports 22, 80, and 443 are open.
 They seem to also be running [Apache HTTPD](https://httpd.apache.org/), which is an open source HTTP server.
 We thus can assume that this is a web server - and that ain't no lie, baby bye bye bye... (sorry got carried away).